TecToast/JSOLF/README.md

 # Build Instructions

-The org.json package can be built from the command line, Maven, and Gradle.
+The org.jsolf package can be built from the command line, Maven, and Gradle.
 The unit tests can be executed from Maven, Gradle, or individually in an IDE e.g. Eclipse.

 **Building from the command line**